 It really depends on the state of your relationship and how the divorce looks.

-The next most expensive divorce is a contested divorce.
+The next most expensive cost of divorce in Georgia is a contested divorce.

 A contested divorce basically encompasses most divorce types.

 This is when you and your spouse are battling it out about any issues.

 These are going to be issues where you and your spouse’s attorneys will spend numerous hours negotiating, formulating offers and counteroffers, potentially showing up in court, and the list goes on and on.